 The Ocean Cleanup develops advanced technology to extract, prevent, and intercept plastic pollution.
-Our goal is to initiate the largest cleanup in history by 2020.
+Our goal is to initiate the largest cleanup in history by mid-2018.

 We are a young organization with a mission to tackle a global problem of an unprecedented scale.
-What we are aiming for is not easy, and we know we need to push the limits of current technological boundaries to reach our goals.
-We are passionate about creating awesome things.
-Working at The Ocean Cleanup isn’t for everyone.
-Cleaning the oceans is hard.
-But we believe that through optimism, perseverance and ingenuity we will succeed.
+What we are aiming to do is not easy, and we know we need to push the limits of current technological boundaries to reach our goals.
+Working at The Ocean Cleanup isn’t for everyone, but we believe that through optimism, perseverance, and ingenuity we can succeed.

 We are recruiting a diverse team of bright, high-performing people, who feel comfortable going off the beaten path, and who perceive setbacks merely as necessary obstacles to be taken on the route to great and lasting achievement.

 To solve the problem we must first fully understand it.
 The senior researcher's goal is to build upon the knowledge of marine plastic pollution sources.
 Rivers transport millions of tons plastic towards the ocean every year.
 However, many uncertainties exist in the composition, quantity, and sources of plastics.
 Therefore, a better understanding of waste management, waste sources, population density, rivers catchments and precipitation patterns is relevant to reach The Ocean Cleanup's goal.
 Furthermore, knowledge on natural accumulation zones and positions of plastic in the water column is necessary.

 - Develop, implement and approve research projects on a global scale, within budget and planning restrictions